 Absent a court mandated reporting, you are generally not required to notify the school.
 However, it may be advisable since you will likely want to transfer your records to a new school.
 Truancy laws do not normally apply to adults (18 and over) unless a rare exception applies, so there should be no...Read more »

 There are not clear rules on this matter.
 A call to review the nature of the "absence" is well within the powers of the school.
 In the process certain personal information is likely to be disclosed.
 The scope of the disclosure is an issue.
-It is not clear what information was released, but basic...Read more »
+It is not clear what information was released,...Read more »

 I would contact the school counselor for suggestions.
 I am not sure if there is a voluntary scared straight program in Denver--even then, 9 is a bit young for this type of program.
 Clearly there is something wrong, you may want to consider both parenting and child classes/therapy.

 Child neglect is typically associated with physical abuse and/or failure to provide a minimum standard of care.
 Education is not typically charged under dependency and neglect without more significant charges.
 Truancy is more common if there is no (or insufficient) evidence of more sever abuse.

 I disclosed the fact that I have epilepsy from the first day I attended school there.
 They say that I can return, but I need a doctor to verify that "I am not a danger to myself or my patients and that I can perform all the duties required of my as a student and for my clinical hours."

 I'm confused.
 Your facts state that the school requires you provide a doctor's note that you are not a safety to yourself or others as a condition or enrollment and not that they are wholly preventing you from attending.
 It should not be hard to find a doctor to certify that your epilepsy...Read more »